 Notes: Bog Birch is indigenous to the Garden, Eloise Butler noted it in her log on April 29, 1907.
 It has been present since that time.
 It is a plant of the northern forests, being found in the U.S. in the northern tier of states and in most of Canada.
 In Minnesota it is present in almost all the counties except those of the drier SW quadrant

 Eight species of birch are recorded from surveys in Minnesota.
 Three of them are crosses formerly reported but there are no known populations.
 The other five are native and are: B. alleghaniensis, Yellow Birch; B. cordifolia, Heart-leaved Birch; B. nigra, River Birch; B. papyrifera, Paper Birch; and B. pumila, Bog Birch.
 All but B. cordifolia are in the Garden.
+Sweet Birch, Betula lenta, is not native to the state but was formerly in the Garden.

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.